Southwest Airlines Co. (LUV) Shares Up Despite Recent Market Volatility

 LUV’s Market Performance

-LUV stock saw a decrease of 0.23% in the past week, with a monthly decline of -10.19% and a quarterly a decrease of -14.97%.
-The volatility ratio for the week is 3.08%, and the volatility levels for the last 30 days are 2.84% for Southwest Airlines Co.
-(LUV).
-The simple moving average for the last 20 days is -5.49% for LUV stock, with a simple moving average of -16.48% for the last 200 days.
+The stock of Southwest Airlines Co.
+(LUV) has seen a 7.43% increase in the past week, with a -5.44% drop in the past month, and a -1.15% fall in the past quarter.
+The volatility ratio for the week is 1.91%, and the volatility levels for the past 30 days are at 2.84% for LUV.
+The simple moving average for the last 20 days is 1.10% for LUV stock, with a simple moving average of -11.45% for the last 200 days.

 Analysts’ Opinion of LUV